timothyLeeXQ/Prediction-and-Inference-with-F1-Data/reports/documents/Inferential.md

 ##### Marginal Effects of most important variable

 Like with predicting first and second, the most important variable is likely grid position.
 Despite having the lowest statistically significant coefficient, grid position has a range from 1 to over 20 rather than just 0 and 1.
+It's standardised coefficient is also the largest by far, even after adding up the standardised coeffient from conditional relationships.

-Looking at their coefficients (0.24 for grid position), starting from 8 places behind has a greater impact on the odds of coming in second over first than having a single pit strategy, despite significant conditional relationships of grid strategy and having one pit stop.
+Starting from 8 places behind has a greater impact on the odds of coming in second over first than having a single pit strategy, despite significant conditional relationships of grid strategy and having one pit stop.

 * Single decrease in Grid position given 1-pit strategy (over missing pit strategy data) on log odds of finishing second over first
   - 0.24 [0.17, 0.32] + 0.85 [0.31, 1.54] ≈ **1.09** [0.48, 1.86] (95%CI)